libretro/RetroArch/README.md

 ***Menu driver support:*** MaterialUI, XMB, Ozone and RGUI should all work correctly.

 ### Direct3D 11 ###
-Your vudeocard needs to least supports Direct3D11 Feature Level 11.0.
-The card also needs to support at least Shader Model 4.0.
+Your videocard needs to at least support the Direct3D11 11.0 spec.
+The card also needs to support at least the Shader Model 4.0.

 ***Shaders:*** You will be able to use modern Slang shaders with this driver.